WELCOME MESSAGE FROM THE DG/CEO

 Our institute also places great emphasis on education and training.
 We are dedicated to nurturing the next generation of cancer researchers, and healthcare professionals.
 Although the institute is at it is teething stage, we are working tirelessly to establish a wide range of educational programs, fellowships, and training opportunities through collaboration to equip individuals with the knowledge and skills needed to confront the challenges posed by cancer.

-In addition to our research and educational endeavours, we are deeply committed to promoting cancer prevention and awareness.
+In addition to our research and educational endeavors, we are deeply committed to promoting cancer prevention and awareness.
 We strongly believe that prevention and early detection play a crucial role in reducing the burden of cancer.
 We actively engage with communities, organizations, and policymakers to advocate for policies and practices that promote healthy lifestyles and access to cancer screening and prevention programs.

 I invite you to explore our website and learn more about the incredible work that takes place at the institute.
 Here, you will find information about our research programs, educational initiatives, and collaborative partnerships.
 Whether you are a patient seeking information or a researcher looking for opportunities, we are here to support and guide you.